linmonsv/Django/README.md

 will not be undone in the case where b.save() raises an exception ╮(╯▽╰)╭

 ##Multiple databases
+###Defining your databases
+**Defining your databases**
+settings.py
+If the concept of a default database doesn’t make sense in the context of your project, you need to be careful to always specify the database that you want to use **Synchronizing your databases**
+ --database option, you can tell it to synchronize a different database **Using other management commands**

+###Automatic database routing
+**Database routers**
+1. db_for_read
+2. db_for_write
+3. allow_relation
+4. allow_migrate
+**Using routers**
+1. First we want a router that knows to send queries
+2. a router that sends all other apps to the
+3. settings
+file DATABASE_ROUTERS = ['path.to.AuthRouter', 'path.to.PrimaryReplicaRouter']

+###Manually selecting a database
+priority higher than router
+**Manually selecting a database for a QuerySet** using() takes a single argument: the alias of the database **Selecting a database for save()**
+Moving an object from one database to another two ways :
+1. Clear the primary key, Write a completely new object
+2. force_insert option to save()
+**Selecting a database to delete from**
+**Using managers with multiple databases**
+Using get_queryset() with multiple databases
+_db attribute on the manager

+###Exposing multiple databases in Django’s admin interface
+Django’s admin doesn’t have any explicit support for multiple databases need to write custom ModelAdmin classes five methods that require customization

+###Using raw cursors with multiple databases

+###Limitations of multiple databases

 ##Tablespaces
 ##Database access optimization
 ##Examples of model relationship API usage##